Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 Learn More: Generate or Import XML Schema

 Model transformations are a powerful productivity tool that can be used with data modeling.
-The transformation engine has a number of built-in but configurable templates which can be used to transform a conceptual class model into a logical or physical database schema.
-The generated schema can then also be generated to Database Manipulation Language (DDL) and or using the Schema Composer applied directly to an existing database.
+The transformation engine has a number of built-in but configurable templates that can be used to transform a conceptual Class model into a logical or physical database schema.
+The generated schema can then also be generated to Database Definition Language (DDL) or, using the Schema Composer, applied directly to an existing database.

 Learn More: Model Transformation